openmobilityfoundation/mobility-data-specification/modes/delivery-robots.md

 See the [modes overview](/modes) for how the mode specific information below applies across MDS.

-_Note: Any refences in the specification code or links to only "Delivery Robots" will be updated to the broader "Delivery" scope in the next MDS 3.0 release._
+_Note: Any references in the specification code or links to only "Delivery Robots" will be updated to the broader "Delivery" scope in the next MDS 3.0 release._

 ## Table of Contents